Glenn A. Mitchell Of Counsel

-Glenn A. Mitchell is the managing partner of Stein Mitchell Muse & Cipollone LLC and one of its founders with Jacob Stein in 1965.
+Glenn A. Mitchell is one of the founders of Stein Mitchell Cipollone Beato & Missner LLP.
+He and Jacob Stein founded the firm in 1965 with a handshake.
 After leaving the Federal Trade Commission's antitrust trial staff in 1964, Mr. Mitchell has engaged in a wide variety of civil and administrative litigation.
 Since 1973, his practice has concentrated on antitrust, trade regulation and commercial cases.

 He is co-author of Stein, Mitchell & Mezines, Administrative Law (Matthew Bender 1996).

-Successfully defended an architectural engineering firm charged by the Republic of the Phillippines with bribery in connection with the construction of a nuclear power plant.
+- Successfully defended an architectural engineering firm charged by the Republic of the Philippines with bribery in connection with the construction of a nuclear power plant.
 Arbitral award for defendant in international arbitration in Geneva and jury verdict for defendant in Newark, NJ.
 The Newark case was selected by the National Law Journal as one of the top ten defense verdicts in 1993.
-Republic of the Phillippines v.
+Republic of the Philippines v.
 Westinghouse Electric, et al., Civ.
 No. 88-5150 (D.N.J.
 1993).

 Community & Professional Activities

 American College of Trial Lawyers, Fellow

 Past Chairman, District of Columbia Bar Association, Antitrust and Trade Association Committee